-Beginning in March, my life will be a stay-at-home mom by day, student by night, and employee by/on(?) weekends.
-I just got hired at a food co-op, an industry I actually care about (natural and organic foods).
-I’m one of those people who always has about seven different projects going on at once, just as my mind is like having seven tabs on the computer open at the same time.
+My life as a stay-at-home mom by day, student by night, and employee on weekends will begin in March.
+I’m one of those people who always has about seven different projects going on; my mind is like having seven tabs open simultaneously.
 I won’t have as much time for writing as I do now; l miss that extra time already.
-Perhaps that’s why I’ve been burning the two a.m. oil every night this week, trying to make up for time I haven’t spent yet.
+Perhaps that’s why I’ve been burning the 2 am oil every night this week, trying to make up for the time I haven’t spent yet.

-Then there are the three novelettes (see the Sarah Lea Sales page) I am editing for submission to Amazon for digital publication, as there isn’t much of a market for novelettes.
+Also, there are three novelettes I am editing for submission to Amazon for digital publication, as there isn’t much of a market for novelettes.

-Since becoming a wife and mother, no longer living solely for myself, I’ve learned to manage my time better.
-I think that [time management] is the key to prosperity (see Dave Ramsey’s list, “20 Things the Rich Do Every Day”).
-I simply don’t have the time to accomplish all I want to if I spend too much of it watching TV.
-I’ve since learned to be choosier with what programs I spend time watching.
+Since becoming a wife and mother, I’ve learned to manage my time better; I think time management is the key to prosperity.
+I simply won’t have the time to accomplish all I want if I spend too much of it watching TV; I have since learned to be choosier with what programs I spend time watching.

 What many people don’t understand is that kids don’t have to be entertained all the time.
-They may whine at first about wanting to watch TV, and parents let them because it assuages their guilt (that’s my armchair diagnosis), but they’ll get over it and find something else to do.
-I think all kids have imaginations—they just need to be given the opportunity to use them.
-Maybe kids just don’t have enough work to do anymore to keep them busy.
+They may whine at first about wanting to watch TV, but they’ll get over it and find something else to do.
+I think all kids have imaginations—they just need to be allowed to use them.
+Maybe kids don’t have enough work to do anymore to keep them busy.
 I told my husband if Hannah ever says she’s bored, she’ll be given something to do that won’t be fun.
 That is one sentence I am not going to put up with hearing in my house.

 It seemed to bother one of my friends quite a bit when her young daughter said their house was boring.
 A few of us told her to give the girl some chores.
 What kids need to realize is that life isn’t going to be exciting all the time.
 Sometimes it’s routine and mundane, and that’s okay.
 There is a time for everything.

-I’m no fan of Dr. Phil, but I did agree with him when he said bored people were boring.
-I have to say, though I find some things boring, I, myself, am never bored.
-I’m not a workaholic (I’m a big believer in having a work-life balance), but I do believe staying busy keeps us happy, as long as we make time for our family and friends.
+I’m no fan of Dr. Phil, but I agreed with him when he said bored people were boring.
+Though I find some things boring, I, myself, am never bored.
+I’m not a workaholic (I’m a big believer in having a work-life balance), but I believe staying busy keeps us happy, as long as we make time for our family and friends.